nikodemus/foolang/docs/syntax.md

 A sequence of expressions like this is an expression that evaluates to the value of the last subexpression.

-**Operator Precedence**

-Unlike Smalltalk operators have conventional precedence:

-    1 + 2 * 3 --> 7

 **Local Variables**

-Defined using let:
+Local variables are defined using `let`:

     let x = 42.
     x * 100 --> 420

-Assigned to using equal sign:
+Local variables can be assigned to using `=`:

     let x = 42.
     x = x - 2.